Ytiktik/labc_tomography/README.md

 ## Core Class: `Detector`

-All parts rely on a shared `Detector` class, which processes video data and identifies "positive" frames based on total frame luminosity.
+All parts rely on the `Detector` class, which processes video data and identifies "positive" frames based on total frame luminosity.

 ### Key Features: